bvallelunga/app-guidelines/README.md

 # App Guidelines

-This document is to help maintainers navigate the nuances of the Doppler marketplace.
-It will include tips to make sure imports work, hard dependencies, and restrictions placed by Doppler.
+This document is meant to help maintainers prepare their apps for the Doppler marketplace.
+It includes importing guidelines as well as a list of hard dependencies and app restrictions.

 # Enviroment

-All apps will be running on a [Python3](https://docs.python.org/3/) enviroment.
-These packages will be installed by defaults:
+All apps will be running in a [Python3](https://docs.python.org/3/) environment.
+The following packages will be installed by default:  - "requests",
   - "requests",
   - "cement",
   - "colorlog",